nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_TRANSIENT_STATE.md

 ## 🔜 Next Steps

 Now that we can capture user choices, our next step is to create a submission button and a function to save the transient state to our database (permanent state).
-We'll also display the list of existing submissions on the page.